 Impact a Hostile Workplace can Have on an Employee

 - Lowered self-confidence or self-esteem

 Have you ever experienced any of these while on the job?
-Abuse and harassment take its toll on the human body in so many ways.
+Abuse and harassment take their toll on the human body in so many ways.
 When in a hostile work environment, it is important that you understand that there are rights to protect you from continuing in this manner.
-Over the long term, the issues above (and much more that have not been previously mentioned), can render in a variety of lost opportunities for the employee.

 Your colleagues and coworkers may also be considered victims of a hostile work environment.
 Even if the abuse is not directly aimed at them, they are witnesses to the harassment.
 If their performance or health begins to decline, then they too are affected.
 This is one of the ways you can corroborate your claims of a hostile work environment, is by gathering the accounts of your fellow employees.